Place Value: reSolve Garden

 Redistribute the seed packets amongst the groups so that each student and group has new seed packets.
 Invite students to explore the pattern and see if it continues.
 Students should continue to record their results on their student sheet.

-Focus this Connect phase on the fact that 10 ones can be grouped to form a unit of 1 ten, and that this idea helps us to understand the structure of two-digit numbers.
+The powerful mathematical idea that “10 of these is 1 of those” is highlighted in the tens and ones pattern evident in Mr Sprout’s Record Chart.
+The fact that 10 ones can be grouped to form a unit of 1 ten helps us to understand the structure of two-digit numbers.

-Students may quickly notice the tens and ones pattern that is formed in Mr Sprout’s Record Chart, but noticing does not mean they fully understand that this pattern is based on the key idea that 10 ones are equal to 1 ten.
-The additional time to explore in this Connect phase provides the opportunity to explore and make sense of this pattern.
+Students may quickly notice the patterns in the chart, but noticing does not mean they fully understand that this pattern is based on the key idea that 10 ones are equal to 1 ten.
+The additional time to explore in this Connect phase is critical.
+It provides students with the opportunity to explore and make sense of this pattern with different numbers.
+Exploring the pattern is an important step in forming generalisations.

-Focus this Connect phase on the fact that 10 ones can be grouped to form a unit of 1 ten, and that this idea helps us to understand the structure of two-digit numbers.
+The powerful mathematical idea that “10 of these is 1 of those” is highlighted in the tens and ones pattern evident in Mr Sprout’s Record Chart.
+The fact that 10 ones can be grouped to form a unit of 1 ten helps us to understand the structure of two-digit numbers.

-Students may quickly notice the tens and ones pattern that is formed in Mr Sprout’s Record Chart, but noticing does not mean they fully understand that this pattern is based on the key idea that 10 ones are equal to 1 ten.
-The additional time to explore in this Connect phase provides the opportunity to explore and make sense of this pattern.
+Students may quickly notice the patterns in the chart, but noticing does not mean they fully understand that this pattern is based on the key idea that 10 ones are equal to 1 ten.
+The additional time to explore in this Connect phase is critical.
+It provides students with the opportunity to explore and make sense of this pattern with different numbers.
+Exploring the pattern is an important step in forming generalisations.

 After more results have been collected, gather students together again and add the data to the class version of Mr Sprout’s Record Chart.
 Look at how the pattern continues regardless of the numbers that are used.